 Trump's executive order tightening U.S. sanctions on Cuba is a warning to other countries, expert says

-President Donald Trump signed an executive order Friday, tightening U.S. sanctions on Cuba, expanding penalties on the island's government and foreign companies that do business with it.
+President Trump signed an executive order Friday tightening U.S. sanctions on Cuba, expanding penalties on the island's government and foreign companies that do business with it.

-The order builds on sanctions introduced earlier this year and signals that Cuba remains a priority for the administration, even as the United States navigates other international conflicts, experts say.
+The order builds on sanctions introduced earlier this year and signals that Cuba remains a priority for the administration, even as the United States navigates other international conflicts in Iran and elsewhere, experts say.

+The executive order is aimed at Cuban government officials, people accused of corruption and people who operate in the country's energy, defense or financial services sectors.
+It does not name any specific sanctioned individuals.

 Andy Gómez, a professor of Cuban studies at the University of Miami, said the executive order carries broader geopolitical implications.
 He said it can be seen as a warning to countries like Russia and China to keep their distance.